locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 ### Step 3 - Analyze the Specifications

-Prepare a post for Teams in which you analyze the specifications you found.
+Prepare a post for the discussion forum in which you analyze the specifications you found.

 Here's a template that illustrates the types of analysis that we're looking for in your post.